You want to make your chinchilla happy.

 My last piece of advice before sending you on your way is to simply double-check if something is safe for your chinchilla before taking any risk.

-A lot of items are sold these days in pet stores and online that advertise as safe for chinchillas, but that’s not always necessarily true.
+A lot of items are sold in pet stores and online these days that advertise as safe for chinchillas, but that’s not always necessarily true.

-Even call your vet if you aren’t entirely sure if something can be offered or not.
+You can even call your vet if you aren’t entirely sure if something can be offered or not.